wdehoog/shoutcast-sailfish/readme.md

 ### Translations
 Translation is done using Qt Quick Internationalisation.
 If you want to contribute a translation take shoutcast-sailfish.ts and create a version for your locale.

+### Donations
+Soddy but I do not accept any donations.
+I really appreciate the gesture but it is a hobby that I am able to do because others are investing their time as well.

+If someone wants to show appreciation for my work by a donation then I suggest to help support openrepos.net.

 ### Thanks
   * Shoutcast: fantastic radio directory
   * nesnomis: harbour-allradio